-Myanmar ranks third out of 184 countries most affected by climate change in the last 20 years in the 2019 Global Climate Risk Index.
+The Global Climate Risk Index 2021 analyses to what extent countries and regions have been affected by impacts of weather-related loss events (storms, floods, heat waves etc.).
+Human impacts (fatalities) and direct economic losses were analyzed.
+The most recent data available - for 2019 and from 2000 to 2019 - were taken into account.
+Myanmar ranks second out of 184 countries most affected by climate change in the 2021 Global Climate Risk Index.
 This is serious threat to Myanmar's sustainable development.
 Myanmar sustainable Development Goal cannot be achieved without Disaster Risk Management in Development plans.
 Myanmar needs to consider more about climate change and disaster risk in every development plan and to enhance preparedness activities for future disasters.
 Early warning systems need to be upgraded in order to issue more accurate and area-specific warnings.
 Building disaster resilience in Myanmar becomes more important than ever, to be safe lives of Myanmar people, to protect investment and to ensure the sustainability of development gains.